Easy Xmas Recipes for Christmas Dinners: Starters, Roast Turkey, Baked Ham...

 Soften the chocolate ice cream slightly and mix with the spices.
 Stir in the soaked fruit and nut mixture.
 Remove pudding basin from freezer and spoon chocolate mixture into the center of the pudding basin.
 Smooth the top.

 We have lots of pages where you can contribute to throughout this website, as you can see from the links below.
 We love hearing from our readers, and hope you will be one of those we hear from too.
-Please share your favorite Xmas recipes here, so that other may enjoy eating them too!
+Please share your favorite Holiday and Xmas recipes here, so that other may enjoy eating them too!
 Just type in the form below, we will do the rest.

 Do you have a great recipe?
 Share it!
 We hope that you will share your favourite family recipes with all of us, so we can build a great recipe online resource of tried and trusted recipes.